 Through a simple bivariate VAR (p) model, I also investigated whether feedback trading occurs in government bonds market by each investor group while simultaneously examine whether their behavior considered as rational herding or just following fads.
 The examination yields that there is not enough evidence to determine whether these investors are feedback traders or not, except for mutual funds.
 Mutual funds seemed to be negative feedback traders since it shows negative correlation between the NIFs and lagged market returns.
 Banks', pension funds', and foreign investors' NIFs are positively correlated with their own lagged variable.
-Nevertheless, many other factors might be considered by these investors when making investment decision since the R are very low.
+Nevertheless, many other factors might be considered by these investors when making investment decision since the $R^2$ are very low.
 Likewise, there is not enough evidence to determine whether the investors are rational traders or not, except for pension funds.
-There is a statistically significant negative correlation between pension funds' NIF and market return in the 2 months lag.
-This makes pension funds fall into irrational traders category based on Nofsinger and Sias' definition.
+There is a statistically significant negative correlation between pension funds fall into irrational traders category based on Nofsinger and Sias' definition.